kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 The dashboard begins with a high-level KPI panel presenting total generation, average carbon intensity, average renewable share, peak demand, and record generation values for wind and solar.
 # Structural Fuel Mix Analysis
 The structural behaviour of the generation mix was examined through stacked area charts representing both absolute megawatt contribution and percentage share composition.
-# Fossil versus Renewable Transition
-A dual-line visual comparing fossil share and renewable share was constructed to assess structural crossover behaviour.
-This comparison highlights the relative balance between dispatchable fossil generation and variable renewable output.
-This comparison directly supports evaluation of national transition goals by illustrating how renewable penetration is reshaping the structural composition of the generation mix.

 # Carbon Intensity Behaviour and Correlation
 Carbon intensity trends were analysed using temporal line charts and correlation-based scatter plots.
 The trend visual reveals seasonal variation, with winter periods displaying elevated carbon intensity consistent with increased reliance on fossil-based generation during high-demand conditions.
 # Net Demand and System Stress Indicators